 Quick overview: Silfab’s history and warranty

 Silfab is a North-American based solar panel manufacturer with almost 40 years of experience.
-Silfab operates two manufacturing facilities–one in Toronto Canada and another in Bellingham, WA–and is one of only a few companies that manufacturers solar panels in the U.S.
+Silfab operates three manufacturing facilities–one in Toronto Canada, another in Bellingham, WA, and a third in Burlington, WA–and is one of only a few companies that manufacturers solar panels in the U.S.

 Before releasing products to the market, Silfab puts its solar panels through stringent testing with a third-party to ensure the new products meet high performance standards and can withstand the test of time.
 And, if their warranty is anything to go by, these solar panels are built to last: Silfab offers one of the longest warranties in the industry.